• Resources

 If you would like to add an acknowledgment to a publication based on the support you received from the institute for your work, please use the following language:

-This work was funded in part by the National Science Foundation (DRL-2225240) and supported by the Quantitative Ethnography Fellows Institute at the University of Wisconsin—Madison.
+This work was funded in part by the National Science Foundation (DRL-2225240, DRL-2526678) and supported by the Quantitative Ethnography Fellows Institute at the University of Wisconsin—Madison.
 The opinions, findings, and conclusions do not reflect the views of the funding agencies, cooperating institutions, or other individuals.